-Although myeloma is the second most common form of blood cancer, it only represents 1% of cancers.
-Many people have never heard of myeloma, so being given a diagnosis of myeloma can be quite frightening.
-In some ways it can be more worrying than being told you have another type of cancer, if you have not heard the name before.
+Although myeloma is the second most common form of blood cancer, it only represents 1% of all cancers1.
+Many people have never heard of this disease, so being given a myeloma diagnosis can be quite frightening.
+If you have not heard of myeloma before, in some ways it can be more worrying than being told you have another type of cancer.